 2. The application requires AI/ML model for inference, the UE-A sends a request for downloading AI/ML model to MF through application data channel, the MF forward the request to DC AS.

 3. The DC AS responses with AI/ML model data.

-4. The UE-A performs AI inferencing.
+4. The UE-A performs AI/ML inferencing.